jaywink/federation/docs/usage.rst

 For sending messages out, either base or protocol specific entities can be passed to the outbound senders.

-If you need the correct protocol speficic entity class from the base entity, each protocol will define a ``get_outbound_entity`` function.
+If you need the correct protocol specific entity class from the base entity, each protocol will define a ``get_outbound_entity`` function.

 .. autofunction:: federation.entities.activitypub.mappers.get_outbound_entity